 The tarts are baked until they’re golden brown.
 After letting them cool for a while, they’re ready for munching.
-We had them in my house as after-school snacks, but you can tuck them into lunch boxes too.
-They also freeze well (see TIPS below).
+We’ve made them at my house for breakfast and for snacks, but you can tuck them into lunch boxes too.
 They’d be a cute treat to serve at a Halloween party!
-Everyone in my family enjoyed these little pumpkin pie pop tarts, and they were super simple to make.
+Everyone in my family enjoys these little pumpkin pie pop tarts, and they are super simple to make.

 Pumpkin Pie Pop Tarts

-3. On a lightly floured surface, roll out the pie dough to 1/4-inch.
+- On a lightly floured surface, roll out the pie dough to 1/4-inch.
 Use a pumpkin cookie cutter to cut out about 20 pumpkin shapes.
 Alternately, you can make rectangular-shaped tarts.
 Use a paring knife to cut-out pumpkin faces (or pumpkin wrinkles) in half of the pumpkin shapes.
 The number of tarts you can make is dependent upon how big your cutters are.

-- *Make these healthier by using a whole wheat pie crust recipe.
+- *Make these healthier by using a whole wheat pie crust.

-*Make these gluten-free by using your favorite gluten-free pie crust recipe.
+- *Make these gluten-free by using your favorite gluten-free pie crust.